Module Code | CSU33013 |

 - Compare and apply techniques for managing software projects and teams;

-- Recognise the challenges and opportunities posed by working in project groups and apply best-practice solutions to group management issues;
+- Recognise the challenges and opportunities posed by working in project teams and apply best-practice solutions to group management issues;

 - Produce a requirements document for a substantial software engineering project;